skilled-reflection/skilled-reflection.github.io/c05-gdn-pri.md

 Do not beat yourself up
 for what you cannot give today.

-Instead, prevent the urge to be disappointed the next time you are less than productive, by planning a fact of being human: you are always sometimes less than productive, and always occasionally in very inopportune times and ways.
+Prevent the urge to be disappointed the next time you are less than productive.
+If you must work to feel worthwhile, work to budget for a fact of being human: you are always sometimes less than productive, and occasionally your setbacks come in unfortunate forms, at inconvenient times.

 ## Ideas
+Planning for goals requires attention.

-All GOALs rely on a single, finite
-source of attention, and existence:
+All GOALs rely on a single, limited source of attention, and existence:
 you.